Upcoming science seminars

-This special webinar was held as part of the US Coast Guard Sector New Orleans Area Committee meeting agenda.
 Scientific topics covered include toxicity testing of chemical dispersants, development of new dispersants, and efficacy of dispersant formulations.
 Legal and policy issues were considered as well – including the EPA proposed rule (Subpart J) to the National Oil and Hazardous Substances Pollution Contingency Plan (NCP).
-Recordings of the speakers’ presentations as well as copies of their presentations are available by clicking here.
+Recordings of the speakers’ presentations are available by clicking here.

-Scientists presented published work about deep sea dispersant use; the impacts of the Deepwater Horizon oil spill on both deep sea corals and mesophotic corals; and on the benthic footprint from Deepwater Horizon.
-Presentations were also given about the technology involved in deep sea response, and about the monitoring of natural resources in the Flower Garden Banks National Marine Sanctuary.
+Scientists presented published work about deep sea dispersant use and the impacts of Deepwater Horizon oil spill on corals and on the seafloor.
 View available seminar slides by clicking here.

 Oil spill science: An overview

-The oil spill science specialists presented the latest science to Sea Grant agents at the Regional Sea Grant meeting.
-The presentation focused on the impact that the Deepwater Horizon oil spill had on habitats, aquatic wildlife, and human health.
+The oil spill science specialists’ presentations focused on the impact that the Deepwater Horizon oil spill had on habitats, aquatic wildlife, and human health.
 A recording of the full presentation can be viewed by clicking here.

 Scientists presented published work regarding the impacts of Deepwater Horizon to Gulf wetlands.
 Specific topics that were covered included ecosystem effects, impacts to marsh life, and shoreline response and restoration.
 A recording of the seminar and each of the presentations can be viewed by clicking here.

-The Gulf of Mexico Sea Grant Oil Spill Outreach Team and the Weeks Bay National Estuarine Research Reserve hosted this seminar.
 Scientists shared their work to answer lingering questions about oil that washed up on Alabama and Florida beaches during the Deepwater Horizon oil spill.
-More than 85 participants attended this seminar in person or through webinar.
 Recordings of each of the presentations can be viewed by clicking here.

-This seminar was hosted by the Sea Grant Oil Spill Outreach Team and the Southwest District of the Florida Department of Environmental Protection.
-During the seminar scientist shared their work about the effects of oil on mangroves, wetlands, marshes, and beaches.
-The audience consisted of emergency responders, natural resource managers, environmental non-profit staff, as well as port and harbor employees.
+Scientists shared their work about the effects of oil on mangroves, wetlands, marshes, and beaches.
 Recordings of the speakers’ presentations as well as copies of their presentations are available here.